 Pam Walton Productions has been chronicling LGBTQ lives, politics and culture for over 25 years.
-Spanning decades of rapid change, our collection of films provides a historical perspective on key LGBTQ issues, from adolescent coming out, to the emergence of open and affirming churches in the face of politically driven homophobia by the Religious Right, to elders facing death.
+Spanning decades of rapid change, our collection of films provides a historical perspective on key LGBTQ issues, from adolescent coming out, to elders facing death.
 Our recent films, Raging Grannies and Triptych are dedicated to exploding stereotypes about aging.

-We have produced and distributed Out in Suburbia, Gay Youth, Family Values: An American Tragedy, Call to Witness, Liberty: 3 Stories about Life & Death, Grassroots: Contesting Ohio, Raging Grannies: The Action League and Triptych: 3 Women Making Art.
+We have produced and distributed Out in Suburbia, Gay Youth, Family Values: An American Tragedy, Liberty: 3 Stories about Life & Death, Grassroots: Contesting Ohio, Raging Grannies: The Action League, Triptych: 3 Women Making Art and The Lodge.

 Since 1992, Gay Youth and its 16-page study guide have been among the most widely used, respected and effective educational tools for understanding the experiences of gay and lesbian adolescents.

-We are also pleased to announce that Call to Witness and Family Values: An American Tragedy are now available for DVD rental through Netflix.
+We are also pleased to announce that Family Values: An American Tragedy is now available for DVD rental through Netflix.

 WHO WE ARE

 Pam Walton, Producer/Director, has two masters from Stanford University, one in Education and the other in Communication (Film and Video Production).
-Walton is an award-winning independent video producer.
+Walton is the recipient of the 2021 Sally Rodgers Award for Lifelong Achievement for her efforts to chronicle LGBTQ lives, politics, and culture and work to change our culture’s homophobic views of gay and lesbian people and her recent focus on ageism.
 Her work has screened at the Museum of Modern Art in New York City, at the Margaret Mead Film Festival, and has been included in the prestigious International Public Television Screening Conference (INPUT).
-Her documentaries have aired on PBS member stations in major American cities, are broadcast nationally on MTV's LOGO, and distributed by New Day Films.
+Her documentaries have aired on PBS member stations in major American cities and are distributed by New Day Films.
 From 1989 to 1999 Walton was a lecturer in the Department of Communication (Film and Video Production) at Stanford University.